roberino/linqinfer/README.md

 probabilistic reasoning and other means of inference.

-It is both a learning exercise for myself and an attempt to create a useful library which uses a LINQ-like approach to this type of problem solving.
+It is both a learning exercise for myself and an attempt to create a useful library which uses a fluent and LINQ-like approach to this type of problem solving.

 See tests for usage examples.